 Once you have logged into Dosage Calc 360°, the Classes page will appear.
 Your active classes will be displayed on this page.
 You must create a class in order to track students’ progress.

-Add Class button.
-Click the
+Click the Add Class button.

 After clicking the Add Class button, the “Class Set-up” page will open.

+Next, enter your class details starting with Class Name.
 Enter the name of your course.
 This is a mandatory field.

 Enter the start and end dates for the class by selecting the calendar icon.
 These are mandatory fields.

 The Start Date is the date on which your class will become available to students.
 The End Date is the final day that students’ work will be accepted.
-Students will still have access to Dosage Calc 360° as a resource after a class ends (for the remainder of their 4-year subscription period).
+Students will still have access to Dosage Calc 360° as a resource after a class ends (for the remainder of their 4-year access period).

 Class End Time and Time Zone